BC-SECURITY/Empire-Launcher/README.md

 positional arguments:
   {up,down,destroy,server,client,use}
                         Available commands
-    up                  Raise the empire
-    down                Lower the empire
-    destroy             Destroy the empire
-    server              Server-related commands
+    up                  Starts the Empire server and mysql db down                Stops the Empire server and mysql db destroy             Stops the Empire server and mysql db and removes the data server              Server-related commands
     client              Client-related commands
     use                 Change the Empire version